moonline/UW.Olivos-Roche/Paper.rst

           Speed humps at Olaguer y Feliú St. / Juan B. Justo St.

-Some avenues do not have sufficient wide lanes (e.g. 1 lane + 0.75 lane + 0.75 parking lane).
+Some collectors do not have sufficient wide lanes (e.g. 1 lane + 0.75 lane + 0.75 parking lane).
 This makes it dangerous to drive between the driving cars and parked cars.
-As some avenues are congested in peek hours, its even more difficult to drive a bicycle on them.

-Local streets on the other side, count with speed bumps every two blocks, are crossed by at-grade sewer canals and are interrupted at some places by the railway lanes.
+Local streets on the other side, count with speed bumps every two blocks, are crossed by at-grade sewer and are interrupted at some places by the railway line or the Panamericana highway.
 In the last years installed speed humps are quite dangerous for bicycles, as they need to be crossed diagonal.

-In the morning or evening, bicycling may also be a security problem, as it happens from time to time, that bicyclists are assaulted.
+In the morning or evening, bicycling may also be a security problem, as it happens from time to time, that bicyclists are assaulted on low activity streets.

 There are no bicycle parking or monitored bicycle stations.
 Parking bicycles on the street for a longer time is not feasable, as they got stolen.